Detailed Explanation of IAM Authentication for AWS ElastiCache & RDS

-#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.
+#SRGThe Service Reliability Group primarily provides comprehensive support for the infrastructure surrounding our media services, focusing on improving existing services, launching new ones, and contributing to open-source software (OSS).

-About ElastiCache & RDS IAM authentication
+About ElastiCache & RDS IAM Authentication

 However, password management has clear limitations.

-• Rotation operation is complicated
+• Rotation management is complicated.

 • Issuing permanent credentials for a temporary connection

-If these problems become unbearable, what are your realistic options?IAM authenticationBy using IAM authentication, you can eliminate the very premise of having a password.
+If you can no longer tolerate these problems, the realistic options areIAM AuthenticationThat's right.
+By using IAM authentication, you can eliminate the very premise of "having a password."

-Use Cases
+Use cases

 • Secrets Manager